Collets Vs. Chucks

 Standard draw-in collets, used when specifying a collet-adaptation chuck for a CNC lathe, move in the Z axis according to how much the diameter of the gripped surface varies.
 A standard rule of thumb is that, for every 0.001 inch of variability in the gripping surface, the part will move 0.003 inch in the Z axis.
 Standard draw-in collets provide the most positive contact and the best gripping power when the part is gripped directly under the head angle of the collet.
 In turn, the collet receives mechanical closing forces directly from the inside angle of the spindle or collet chuck.

-When you use a collet-type workholding device, the part being gripped and machined will be closer to the headstock bearings on the machine tool or indexing fixture than is the case when using a power chuck.
+When a collet-type workholding device is used, the part being gripped and machined will be closer to the headstock bearings on the machine tool or indexing fixture than is the case when using a power chuck.
 This provides good rigidity, accuracy and roundness.
 Because standard chucks attach to the spindle nose, they tend to have more overhang, which can produce a cantilever effect that may affect rigidity and accuracy.

-Some collets incorporate replaceable insert pads that are available for a wide range of sizes.
+Some collets incorporate replaceable insert pads that are available for a range of sizes.
 This reduces the cost of workholding, but it does not guarantee optimum concentricity or accuracy.
 Ordinary master collets and pads tend to be less accurate because the pads adapt mechanically to the master collet during use.
-With standard chucks, you must use hard jaws or bore several sets of soft jaws to accommodate various sizes.
-You can also adapt soft jaws to accept the locking mechanism for collet pads.
-This provides a greater degree of flexibility.
+With standard chucks, hard jaws must be used or the user should bore several sets of soft jaws to accommodate various sizes.
+Soft jaws can also be adapted to accept the locking mechanism for collet pads.
+This provides a higher degree of flexibility.

 Off-the-shelf, hardened and ground collets are more accurate and provide longer lasting concentricity than the hard or soft jaws of a standard jaw chuck.
 This occurs mainly because the collet grips and locates the part around its complete periphery, thus giving the part being machined a positive location and grip.
 Collets are also better for gripping parts during secondary operations.
 A collet's ability to grip entirely around a part's periphery yields a higher degree of rotational concentricity, thus producing a more round part than would be possible using a standard jaw chuck.